HowTo: Raspberry Pi – Mount drive in Linux

 you can display the recognized drives.

-There you can then see all connected drives (first red arrow next to "disk") and associated partitions (second red arrow next to "part").
+There you can then view all connected drives (first red arrow at "disk") and associated partitions (second red arrow at "part").

-At this point, remember the name of the partition you want to mount/include.
-In this example it would be "sda1".
+At this point, note the name of the partition that you want to mount.
+In this example, this would be "sda1".

-For drives that are already mounted/integrated, you can see the corresponding path in the "Mountpoint" column.
+For drives that are already mounted, you can see the corresponding path in the "Mountpoint" column.

 Prepare mount path

 Before you can mount your drive, you must first select a mount point.
-In principle, the mount point is a simple directory on your system drive (in the case of the Raspberry Pi, the system drive is the SD card on which you also installed the Raspberry Pi image).
-You can also simply create a specific directory or folder to create a mount point.
+The mountpoint is basically a simple directory on your system drive (in the case of the Raspberry Pi, the system drive is the SD card on which you have also installed the Raspberry Pi image).
+To create a mountpoint, you can also simply create a specific directory or folder.

 For example, you can create a directory in the temporary folder.